Thanks for Visiting!

 About the Office Building Indexes:

-These indexes analyze foot traffic data from more than 280 office buildings in various cities (53 in San Francisco, 70 in Manhattan, 51 in Houston, 61 in Chicago, and 50 in Miami).
+These indexes analyze more than 280 office buildings in various cities (53 in San Francisco, 70 in Manhattan, 51 in Houston, 61 in Chicago, and 50 in Miami).
 They only include commercial office buildings and commercial office buildings on the first floor (like an office building that might include a national coffee chain on the ground floor).
 They do NOT include mixed-use buildings that are both residential and commercial.

 Year-over-Year Foot Traffic Growth Uneven Across Cities